robthide37/A3dp-Slicer/README.md

 ### What are SuperSlicer main features? main new features/differences?

 * Custom-made generated calibration tests.
-* **Ironing** top surface & many new settings to fine-tune the top surface quality, like 'only one perimeter on top'.
+* new settings to fine-tune the top surface quality, like 'only one perimeter on top'.
 * A "denser infill" option for supporting the (solid) top layers.
 * Better **Thin walls** (anchored inside the print, no more random bits at the ends, embedded in perimeter loops).
 * Options to change holes dimensions and/or geometry, to print them at the right size.